Édouard Loubet: In Africa

 For nearly two years, Edouard Loubet has held 3 festivals a year in Kenya and trains Kenyan cooks in French cuisine.
 The goal is to teach them how to use their country's best products and seek the best suppliers.
 He also organizes fortnight trainings at the Bastide de Capelongue for cooks who can make the trip.
 His collaboration with the Prince Aga Khan has also led him to develop a menu of the Mandhari – Nairobi Serena's restaurant-, and coach the Delagoa's chefs, the restaurant Polana Serena in Maputo, Mozambique.
 They both belong to the Serena hotel chain (32 hotels in Africa, India and Pakistan), held by the family of the Aga Khan.

 Membership of the Black Diamond and Gastronomy Brotherhood

 Truffle is a particular ingredient to Loubet.
 He joined the Brotherhood of Richerenches enclave in the Drôme but belonging to the Vaucluse, one of whose features is the Mass of St. Anthony, where the truffles are offered before being auctioned on the place of village.

+In Culture

+Loubet is one of the subjects of Agnès Varda's The Gleaners and I, a French documentary film about people who glean, the practice of picking harvest leftovers.

+The film contrasts Loubet's motivations for gleaning with those who do it because they are poor, such as the itinerant rural groups that appear just before Loubet's segment.
+Varda narrates: "Surprisingly enough, Edouard is also a born gleaner, or rather a born picker."

+When asked why he gleans, Loubet describes how his grandparents taught him how to pick food and that he is motivated by the desire to source ingredients locally.